Guidelines for group tours

-To ensure the quality of experience we are able to provide, we ask that these guidelines be followed when arranging and requesting special tours.
+For the best possible experience, we ask that these guidelines be followed when arranging and requesting group tours.

-- Special tours should be arranged at least two weeks in advance to allow the Ambassador sponsor and leadership time to recruit volunteers for such tours.
-The director or associate director of admissions must approve requests for tours submitted on shorter notice.
+- Group tours should be arranged at least two weeks in advance to allow the Ambassador sponsor and leadership team time to recruit volunteers for such tours.
+The director of admissions must approve requests for tours submitted on shorter notice.

 - A campus tour should not be a required activity for a visiting group unless they are specifically visiting as prospective students.
 For example, students who are on our campus for a camp, conference or workshop may or may not have an interest in touring campus.
-We recommend offering tours to these groups as optional activities.
 Requiring disinterested individuals to take a campus tour creates a challenge for the Ambassadors and often diminishes the quality of the experience for those individuals who truly do wish to take a tour.

-- When possible, tours should be scheduled for days that classes are in session.
+- Tours should be scheduled for days that classes are in session.
 This will provide visitors with a better perspective of campus life and increase the probability of finding Ambassadors to provide tours.

-- The Ambassador sponsor or leadership should be apprised of all relevant details regarding the visiting group’s schedule and should be notified promptly if plans for a special tour change.
-Because most of the arrangements for a tour are based upon the anticipated number of participants, the visiting group should make every effort to know the number attending and to adhere to that number.
+- Because most of the arrangements for a tour are based upon the anticipated number of participants, the visiting group should make every effort to know the number attending and to adhere to that number.

-- If visiting groups have staff (e.g., chaperones or counselors), then they should be asked to accompany their students on tours and to be responsible for the behavior of their students.
-We recommend at least one staff member for every 15 students.
+- We require at least one staff member (e.g., chaperones or counselors) for every 15 students.
+These staff members are expected to accompany their students on tours and to be responsible for the behavior of their students.